ggerganov/ggml/docs/gguf.md

 ### File Structure

 GGUF files are structured as follows.
-They assume the use of a global `ALIGNMENT` constant, which is the alignment of the model data.
-This is currently 64 bytes, but may change in the future. [^1] To achieve this, where relevant, the file is padded with `0x00` bytes to the next multiple of `ALIGNMENT`.
+They use a global alignment specified in the `general.alignment` metadata field.
+Where required, the file is padded with `0x00` bytes to the next multiple of `general.alignment`.

 Fields, including arrays, are written sequentially without alignment unless otherwise specified.

-[^1]: This may be moved to a per-model key-value pair in the future.

 ```c
 enum ggml_type {